Therapy for Anxiety — Glasgow

 CBT is one of the most effective evidence-based treatments for social anxiety and is recommended by both the NHS and National Institute for Health and Care Excellence (NICE).
 Research shows that 60-80% of people who complete cognitive behavioural therapy experience lasting improvement.

 We may use simple exercises, guided meditation or reflection, or a personal workbook to assist you in applying what you learn between sessions.
 These tools help you build acceptance within yourself and the world around you.
+Our approach is always personal and based on modern psychology.

 Anxiety Counselling and Support

 Several clients come to us after months of trying to manage on their own, describing difficulties that affect every part of their world, affecting sleep, relationships, focus, and physical health.
 Anxiety counselling in Glasgow offers you a place to breathe again.
+Whether you prefer structured CBT or gentle counselling sessions for anxiety, you’ll always be met with compassion and expertise.

 Benefits of Anxiety Therapy